mvolkmann/blog/src/neovim.md

   }
   ```

-- See the section below on "Custom Plugins"
+- See the "Custom Plugins" section below to learn about
-  to learn about the files that should be created in the `plugins` directory.
+  the files that should be created in the `plugins` directory.

 See the official example of this customization approach at {% aTargetBlank
 "https://github.com/AstroNvim/user_example", "AstroNvim/user_example" %}.